Sokitas/Void-of-the-Dragons-Log-o-rama/README.md

 Contributions are welcome!
 Please contact me to request a collaboration.

 License
-This project is licensed under the GPL3 License - see the LICENSE file for details.
+This project is licensed under a modified MIT license that explicitly restricts commercial use - see the LICENSE file for details.

 Acknowledgments
 Mountain Goat Song titles are all rights reserved to the band the Mountain Goats / MERGE Records and their respective rights holders